nushell/nushell/docs/commands/str.md

 # str

-Consumes either a single value or a table and converts the provided data to a string and optionally applies a change.
+Applies the subcommand to a value or a table.

 ## Examples